wyattjoh/proj/README.md

 ### Advanced

 These are all aliases to the `proj` command, run `proj` for more advanced features.
 All the project data is additionally stored in `$HOME/.projects` as a JSON file.

+## Future

+- Shell completions
+- Delete a project